-In a Biology 101 lab my freshmen year in college, I remember being forced to count the number of rings on the cross-section of a tree trunk.
-At the time, the exercise seemed both pointless and painful.
-I could literally hear my friends below me, counting carefree frisbee catches in the warm sun, as I labored away in mindless minutiae.
+In a Biology 101 lab my freshmen year in college, I was forced to count the number of rings on the cross-section of a tree trunk.
+At the time, the exercise seemed both pointless and painful; however, every new year, I find myself thinking of those ringed patterns.

 Dendrochronologists scientifically analyze the rings and growth patterns of tree.
 You would be surprised how much there is to learn from a series of ring patterns.
 In certain types of wood, these scientists are even able to date to the exact calendar year.
 In a sense, stumps of trees become a record of their lives, the years of near famine, the seasons of abundance, the effects of sickness.
 Hidden in these patterns, a tale of the tree emerges.

 Gradual, almost imperceptible growth is both a physical and spiritual reality.
 We planted an orange tree in our garden two years ago.
 I swear that little sapling hasn’t grown an inch, despite my doting care and maintenance of it.
 Yet, I know that one day, the tree’s rings will tell a different story, will prove that she was indeed growing, millimeter by millimeter, month by month.

 The growth patterns of the stumps pieces always catch my eye.
 Varying degrees of thick rings, evidence of abundance and fullness and plenty, are broken up with an occasional thin ring, evidence of drought, sickness, failure to thrive.
 Whether thin or thick, the rings provide evidence of growth and survival, a literal record of faithfulness.